In this guide

 - Win probability: "Will [candidate] win the election?" — the predominant market structure

-- Party control: "Which party will govern [legislative body]?"
+- Party control: "Which party will hold [chamber]?"

-- Vote share: "Will [party] achieve more than X% of votes cast?"
+- Vote share: "Will [party] achieve more than X% of the popular vote?"

-- Timing: "Will results be declared before [date]?"
+- Timing: "Will the election result be announced before [date]?"

-- Policy: "Will [policy initiative] be enacted within 90 days following the election?"
+- Policy: "Will [policy] become law within 90 days following the election?"

 Proven Trading Strategies